Creating a Wellness Routine

 Although there are many definitions, the overall basis of wellness is a state of complete physical and mental wellness and not just the absence of disease (World Health Organization).
 There are many ways in which we can achieve wellness; from healthy eating and exercising to looking after your finances and challenging your mind.

-Throughout this website, I aim to address what I consider the four pillars of wellness- physical, mental, financial, and intellectual wellness.
+Throughout this website, I aim to address what I consider the six pillars of wellness- physical, mental, financial, spiritual, social, and intellectual health.
 Each pillar contains many additional ideas such as occupational and spiritual wellness that will also be covered.

 Why do we care about Wellness?